AdaCore/gnatstudio/docs/users_guide/extending.rst

     What the string represents.
 In the default case, any value is valid.
     For :command:`file`, it should be a file name, although no check is done to ensure the file actually exists.
-Similarly, :command:`directory` tells GPS to expect a directory.
-For :command:`units`, GPS should expect the name of one of the project's units.
+Similarly, :command:`directory` tells GNAT Studio to expect a directory.
+For :command:`units`, GNAT Studio should expect the name of one of the project's units.

   * :file:`filter` (:command:`none`, :command:`project`,